 The risk of a wrong decision is preferable to the terror of indecision - Maimonides

 A Quantitative Risk Assessment is a numerical assessment of a project risks.
-It is formally defined as risk analysis used to estimate a numerical value (usually probabilistic) on risk outcomes wherein risk probabilities of occurrence and impact values are used directly rather than expressing severity narratively or though ranking as in qualitative methods.
+It is formally defined as risk analysis used to estimate a numerical value (usually probabilistic) on risk outcomes wherein risk probabilities of occurrence and impact values are used directly rather than expressing severity narratively or through ranking as in qualitative methods.

 The aim of a Quantitative Risk Assessment is to determine time and cost values that represent risk, usually expressed as contingency